SpaceVim/SpaceVim/docs/layers/tools.md

 - `:Calendar`: open vim calendar
 - `:UnstackFromText`: Call unstack with text as input.

-This layer also includes `vim-bookmarks`, the following key binding can be used:
+This layer also includes `bookmarks.vim`, the following key binding can be used:

 | key binding    | description               |
 | -------------- | ------------------------- |